Enlarged Lymph Nodes

 If your child has a lump or bump on the neck, this may represent an enlarged lymph node.

-How Enlarged Lymph Nodes are Treated
+How are Enlarged Lymph Nodes are Treated?

 The management of enlarged lymph nodes depends on the reason that they have become enlarged.
 Treatment can include watchful waiting, antibiotic treatment or other medical treatments.
 Sometimes, surgical removal of the enlarged lymph node will be necessary to confirm the reason for enlargement.